AartiDashore/TimeSeriesForecastingWithARIMA/README.md

-Here’s a `README.md` file for the Time Series Forecasting with ARIMA project:

----

 # Time Series Forecasting with ARIMA

 This project demonstrates how to implement the ARIMA (AutoRegressive Integrated Moving Average) model for time series forecasting.
 The code trains an ARIMA model on a synthetic time series dataset, forecasts future values, and visualizes both the forecasted and historical data.